ianderrington/genai/docs/Understanding/models/index.md

 There is a rich history of Generative AI  models that may be of interest, which will be shared in future versions of this code.

 Of primary importance is the manner of [model learning](#model-learning), or adapting to the input data.
-There are several fundamental types of model-updating: [supervised learning]() , [unsupervisedlearning](), [semi-supervised learning](), [self-supervised learning](), [reinforcement learning (RL)](), and combinations of thereof.
+There are several fundamental types of model-updating: [supervised learning](), [unsupervisedlearning](), [semi-supervised learning](), [self-supervised learning](), [reinforcement learning (RL)](), and combinations of thereof.

 Presently, the most successful models rely on  [**foundation models**](#foundation-models) that are trained on large corpora of data in a self-supervised manner.
 These models can then be refined using supervised, semi-supervised, and/or reinforcement learning techniques.

-Once build, Gen()AI is generally called with language inputs to create a specifically desired end-result.
-These inputs, known as _prompts_ will generally be model-specific but may sometimes share commonalities for more-optimal usage, which we describe in [prompt engineering](../prompting/index.md).
+Once built, Gen()AI is generally called with language inputs to create a specifically desired end result.
+These inputs, known as _prompts_ will generally be model-specific but may sometimes share commonalities for more optimal usage, which we describe in [prompt engineering](../prompting/index.md).

 ## Foundation Models